New Zealand claims ‘elimination’ of coronavirus with new cases in single digits

 At a news conference, New Zealand reported one new case, four “probable cases” and one new death.

-He added: “Our goal is elimination.
-And again, that doesn’t mean eradication but it means we get down to a small number of cases so that we are able to stamp out any cases and any outbreak that might come out.”
+“Our goal is elimination.
+And again, that doesn’t mean eradication but it means we get down to a small number of cases so that we are able to stamp out any cases and an outbreak that might come out.”

 New Zealand’s Prime Minister Jacinda Ardern said the coronavirus was “currently” eliminated but that the country needed to remain alert and could still expect to continue to see new cases.